-7.1 Contract of employment ✓ (1) 7.2 Employees should sign a contract of employment so that they are aware of the employers' expectations. ✓✓ The signing of a contract of employment protects employees against unfair practices in the workplace.
-The signing of a contract protects the employer should the employee dispute any conditions of employment.
-(2) 7.3 Code of conduct of Penika Airways ✓ (1) 7.4 A code of conduct sets out what is important to a business (its ethics and principles) and prescribes how staff should behave while at work. ✓✓ It helps to identify and state clearly which behaviour is welcome and which is not. ✓✓ It provides the staff with guidelines regarding creation of a co-operative, collaborative atmosphere and promotion of integrity in the workplace.
-A code of conduct is a document that provides guidance to staff about what acceptable behaviour is in the workplace.
-It guides the relationship staff should have with their colleagues and clients.
-It ensures that all at the workplace are treated with respect.
-It acknowledges different religious, cultural and social practices.
-(4) 7.5 The CEO was justified in being unhappy about Susan complaining to passengers about her shift as she acted in an unprofessional manner by complaining to passengers. $\checkmark\checkmark$ (2) 7.6 The cabin crew has to deal with the challenges of passengers with many differing needs and expectations. ✓✓ Cabin crews have to work long hours, are on their feet most of the time while acting in a professional manner.
-Cabin crews have to fly to many destinations in the course of their work which can be demanding.
-(2) [12]
+7.1 ontract of employment ✓ ((1))

+- 7.2 Employees should sign a contract of employment so that they are aware of the employers' expectations. ✓✓ - The signing of a contract of employment protects employees against unfair practices in the workplace. - The signing of a contract protects the employer should the employee dispute any conditions of employment. - 7.3 Code of conduct of Penika Airways ✓ (1) - 7.4 A code of conduct sets out what is important to a business (its ethics and principles) and prescribes how staff should behave while at work. ✓✓ It helps to identify and state clearly which behaviour is welcome and which is not. ✓✓ - It provides the staff with guidelines regarding creation of a co-operative, collaborative atmosphere and promotion of integrity in the workplace. - A code of conduct is a document that provides guidance to staff about what acceptable behaviour is in the workplace. - It guides the relationship staff should have with their colleagues and clients. - It ensures that all at the workplace are treated with respect. - It acknowledges different religious, cultural and social practices.

+- 7.5 The CEO was justified in being unhappy about Susan complaining to passengers about her shift as she acted in an unprofessional manner by complaining to passengers. ✓√ (2) - 7.6 The cabin crew has to deal with the challenges of passengers with many differing needs and expectations. ✓✓ - Cabin crews have to work long hours, are on their feet most of the time while acting in a professional manner. - Cabin crews have to fly to many destinations in the course of their work which can be demanding.

+8.1 Sustainability ✓ Fair share ✓

+- Democracy

+- Respect

+- Transparency

+Reliability (2 x 1) (2)

+8.2 A destination that is Fair Trade Tourism accredited will attract environmentally conscious tourists.
+This could lead to an increase in visitor numbers. ✓ ✓

+A destination that is Fair Trade Tourism accredited will encourage positive word of mouth advertising. 🗸 🗸

+A destination that is Fair Trade Tourism accredited could attract investment from likeminded investors.

+- 8.3 8.3.1 Reuse ✓ ✓

+- Reduce

+- Recycle (2)

-8.1 Fair sh • Der • Res • Tra nability ✓ are ✓ mocracy spect nsparency iability (2 x 1) (2) 8.2 A desti enviror visitor i A desti nation that is Fair Trade Tourism accredited will attract mentally conscious tourists.
-This could lead to an increase numbers. $\checkmark\checkmark$ nation that is Fair Trade Tourism accredited will encourage e in (2) • Ad f mouth advertising. f mouth advertising. f mouth advertising. f mouth advertising. estimation that is Fair Trade Tourism accredited could attra estimation that is Fair Trade Tourism accredited could attra ct (4) 8.3 8.3.1 Reuse ✓✓ Reduce Recycle NOTE: Accept suitable examples of practices.
-(2) 8.3.2 Limit water usage ✓✓ Ensure that no taps leak.
-Collect rainwater for reuse.
-Use greywater where possible.
-(2) 8.3.3 Install solar panels √√ Install wind turbines (2) 8.4 This wi genera • This • This • Env e should be educated about protecting our planet because: ill lead to conservation of the planet's resources for future ations. $\checkmark\checkmark$ s will ensure that our resources are maintained and not dep s will create an awareness of conservation. vironmental conservation will assist in reducing our collective bon footprint.
-(2) 8.5 8.5.1 Mashovhela Lodge can put programmes in place that acknowledge the local culture and heritage.
-They can become involved in social upliftment program Provision of medical facilities and staff to attend to the of the local community.
-Provision of funded education facilities for the local community.
-Skills development for members of the local community. e needs (2) • -
+NOTE: Accept suitable examples of practices.

+- 8.3.2 Limit water usage ✓✓

+- Ensure that no taps leak.

+- Collect rainwater for reuse.

+- Use greywater where possible.
+(2)

+- 8.3.3 Install solar panels ✓✓

+- Install wind turbines

+(2) - 8.4 People should be educated about protecting our planet because: This will lead to conservation of the planet's resources for future generations. ✓ ✓ - This will ensure that our resources are maintained and not depleted. - This will create an awareness of conservation. - Environmental conservation will assist in reducing our collective carbon footprint. - 8.5 8.5.1 Mashovhela Lodge can put programmes in place that acknowledge the local culture and heritage. ✓✓ - They can become involved in social upliftment programmes. - Provision of medical facilities and staff to attend to the needs of the local community. - Provision of funded education facilities for the local community. - Skills development for members of the local community.

+(EC/SEPTEMBER 2021) TOURISM 11